 .
 Or Captain Obvious

-- The titular character from The Tick is... slow to recognize ninja with swords pointed at him.
+- The title character from The Tick is... slow to recognize ninja with swords pointed at him.

 - The Caliph from Iznogoud.
 A well-meaning and debonair ruler, he never suspects that Iznogoud is continually trying to overthrow his regime.